mattdewolfe/frosthaven-tracker/database/README.md

 )
 ```

-These credentials can be gathered by the `terraform/0-database` outputs.
-The user must be the `master_user` unless another
-role is created with `usage` and `create` grants.

 > NOTE: When creating a `PROFILES_local` entry, set the `hostname::` value to be `host.docker.internal`.
 This will allow the Docker service that you will run to locate the `parliament-db` service on the host machine.

 > WARNING: For Windows users, make sure the line endings for this file are set to LF and **NOT** CRLF.